What are the Advantages and Disadvantages of Invoicing?

 You have a right to be paid for your efforts, and you can set your own payment terms.

-These should be made clear at the start of a trading relationship, but it is the invoice that formalizes your demand for payment.
-The use of an invoice has several advantages:
+These should be made clear at the start of a trading relationship, but it is the invoice that formalises your demand for payment.
+The use of an invoice has several advantages.

-It prompts payment - Where upfront payment is not required, the chances are that a customer won’t pay you without receiving an invoice first.
-It’s rare to be paid for goods or services before an invoice has been issued, with debts rarely settled voluntarily and without a prompt.
+It prompts payment.
+Where upfront payment is not required, the chances are that a customer won’t pay you without receiving an invoice first.
+It’s rare to be paid for goods or services provided before an invoice has been issued, with debts rarely settled voluntarily and without a prompt.

-Invoices remind clients of the work completed or goods provided - It’s an itemized bill, so a customer can see what they’re getting for their money.
+Invoices remind clients of the work completed or goods provided.
+It’s an itemised bill, so a customer can see what they’re getting for their money.

-They’re a useful record-keeping tool - The IRS requires businesses to retain records for several years.
-Not having up-to-date and accurate archives of invoices issued and received can risk severe legal repercussions.
+They’re a useful record-keeping tool.
+HMRC requires businesses to retain records for up to six years, and the self-employed to keep evidence of sales, income, and expenses for five years.
+Not having up-to-date and accurate archives of invoices issued and received can risk a hefty fine from the Revenue.

 What are the disadvantages of using invoices?